Popular host of “My Kitchen Rules” with decades of culinary expertise.

-His first job at The Cafe Royal was hard, to say the least, as Manu didn't speak any English.
-But his perseverance paid off and, after working at restaurants such as Les Associes and Cafe des Amis du Vin, he took up a position as Chef de Partie at the seafood restaurant Livebait and that's when he says he really began to understand and love the career he had chosen.
-Manu stayed with Livebait for 3 years, progressing to Sous-Chef and then Head Chef with the nomination of best seafood restaurant in the UK in 1998.
+Despite not speaking any English at the time, Manu’s perseverance paid off and he found himself working for a range of establishments, including The Cafe Royal, Les Associes and Cafe des Amis du Vin.
+Before long, he took up a position as Chef de Partie at the seafood restaurant Livebait where he really began to fall in love with the career he had chosen.
+Manu progressed to Sous-Chef and then Head Chef over his three years at Livebait, earning them the nomination of best seafood restaurant in the UK in 1998.

-In 2004, Tony Bilson approached Manu to open his new venture Bilsons at the Radisson Hotel.
-In its second year of opening, the restaurant won 2 Chef's Hats, and in its third year, this accolade had increased to 3 Chef's Hats.
-In 2008 Bilson's won three chefs hats for the third year running.
-In March 2009 Manu opened his first restaurant L’etoile in Paddington, Sydney, where he shares his passion for French Bistro food.
+In 2009, Manu opened his first restaurant L’etoile in Sydney to share his love for French Bistro food.
 L’etoile was awarded a Chef's Hat in August 2009 and Manu won the “Shoot the Chef” competition for the Sydney Good Food Month.